Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 The three elements and factors that influence explosions, under certain conditions, can be conceptualized using a “Fire Triangle” analogy, which includes these three key elements:

 Fuel (Combustible Dust): The type and properties of the combustible dust play a significant role in the likelihood of an explosion.
-Factors such as particle size, shape, chemical composition, and moisture content affect the explosiveness of the dust.
+Factors such as particle size, shape, chemical composition, and moisture content affect the explosiveness of the combustible dust.

 Oxygen (Air): The availability of oxygen in the air, often expressed as oxygen concentration, or some other oxidizing medium, must be within a specific range to support combustion.
 Insufficient or excess oxygen can inhibit explosion propagation.